Swan View Tunnel: Closure

-Engineering Geology
+Geology

 The tunnel and first open cut deviation are constructed in Archaean meta-granite (slightly altered, coarse-grained granite, in places pegmatitic).
 This rock mass has been intruded by dolerite dykes which are more deeply weathered than the granites and in places active swelling clay (montmorillonitic) seams have formed.

 The main structural problems come from a combination of shears and various types of jointing on the rock mass.

-There are 2 sets of sub-vertical conjugate (formed at the same time) shears about 135° apart.
+There are two sets of sub-vertical conjugate (formed at the same time) shears about 135° apart.
 These are expressed as bands of closely spaced fractures that have allowed water entry, in some places producing clay seams.
 In addition there are several types of joints: